9 Top Podcast Recording Apps [Expert Picks]

 • Free and Built-in: It’s free and comes pre-built on all Apple products

-• Easy-to-use Interface: Garageband has a straightforward interface that is easy to learn, even for beginner podcasters.
+• Easy-to-use Interface: GarageBand has a straightforward interface that is easy to learn, even for beginner podcasters.

 Pros